 Watch the Quick Start Video and Start Your TigerGraph Cloud Solutions in 5 Minutes!

 We welcome your feedback for TigerGraph Cloud at firstname.lastname@example.org

 A: TigerGraph Cloud gets you up and running with the fastest and best price-performance graph platform in just minutes.
 TigerGraph's native parallel graph and deep link analytics give you both speed and scale, even on the most complex tasks.
 In addition, you can now provision a distributed database, as well as a replica cluster for high availability.
 The GraphStudio visual design interface enables everyone on your team to be a guru in graph.
 And our starter kits for popular use cases mean you can have a graph application working in minutes.
 Since it requires far fewer machines to achieve high performance, TigerGraph’s price performance sets a new bar for the graph database industry.

 A: Yes, in both instances.

 Free Credits: A $25 credit will be automatically granted to each new registered account.
 The free credit is valid for 30 days after initial use.

 Free Tier Instance: When you select an instance type, you will see that one instance type is designated as the Free Tier.
 For each registered account, you may provision one solution from the Free Tier.
 Please note, however, that Free Tier instances do not include backup and do not include support.

-If no user activity is detected for more than two hours, TigerGraph may automatically stop a Free Tier instance.
+If no user activity is detected for more than one hour, TigerGraph may automatically stop a Free Tier instance.
 Users can manually restart the free tier instances from their cloud portal.
-After 30 days of inactivity, TigerGraph may terminate the inactive free tier instances.
+After 7 days of inactivity, TigerGraph may terminate the inactive free tier instances.
 For additional information, see TigerGraph Cloud Terms.